Jonathan David: 2022 World Cup cycle

+2023 Nations League Finals and 2024 Copa América

 In June 2023, David was named to Canada's final squad for the 2023 CONCACAF Nations League Finals.
 David scored Canada's first goal in their semifinal win over Panama, but would be shut out in a 2–0 loss to the United States in the final.

 In June 2024, he was named to Canada's squad for the 2024 Copa América.
 Before the tournament began, new head coach Jesse Marsch confirmed that David would be the team's first choice penalty taker for the tournament.
 In their second group game, David scored Canada's first ever goal at a Copa América in a 1–0 victory against Peru; this was Canada's first ever win in the competition.
 When their quarterfinal tie against Venezuela went to penalty kicks, David scored Canada's first penalty en route to a 1–1 (4–3) victory.
 David did not start his country's third place match against Uruguay, but scored to give Canada a 2–1 lead in the 80th minute.
 After Luis Suárez equalized in stoppage time, Canada went on to lose 4–3 on penalties despite David scoring his attempt.